dcunited001/dcunited001.github.io/_graphics/2017-01-04-webgl-gpu-prng.md

 problems with this approach are much more difficult to detect with the human eye, problems with PRNG's rendered to a texture could leave a discernible color shift.

+This PRNG doesn't provides neither **Backtracking Resistance** nor **Prediction Resistance**, so it's definitely not suitable for security applications.
+It's efficency implies it may be more appropriate for other applications dependent on large quantities of random numbers, such as physics, lighting, finance and algorithms using monte carlo.
+However, since it lacks prediction resistence, it would seem to have deficient quality in randomness.
+The quality would be greatly improved by

 However, this isn't really a PRNG, as it's randomness depends solely on the seeded randoms from javascript's `Math.random()` function,